-Afghan interpreters able to stay in UK
+Afghan interpreters' immigration fee waived

 "We have always been clear that they will be able to stay in the UK with their families and today I have announced that they will be able to do this for free."

-Defence secretary Gavin Williamson had earlier called for the interpreters to be allowed to stay for free.
+He added that the Home Office was "looking again at what can be done" to make it easier for the interpreters to bring their wives and children into the country.

-He said he was "thrilled" at Mr Javid's announcement and it was "important we deliver" for the interpreters.
+Defence secretary Gavin Williamson said he was "thrilled" at Mr Javid's announcement and it was "important we deliver" for the interpreters.

-The 27-year-old said being forced to return to Afghanistan would be like "waiting for your death to come".
+The 27-year-old, who now lives in Manchester, said being forced to return to Afghanistan would be like "waiting for your death to come".

+It is the second time in as many months the government has waived the indefinite leave to remain fee for a specific group of people.

+In April, the then-home secretary Amber Rudd said all such fees would be axed for the Windrush generation and their families.